Back to The Equimeta Deal Room

 Common questions

-What buyers and sellers ask about held-funds payment.
+What buyers and sellers ask about the payment workflow.

 Who pays the Equimeta fee?